 Shred the meat and stir into the veg pan, then add the stock.
 Season well, bring to the boil and simmer for 30 minutes, or until thickened.

 Carefully drain the liquid through a coarse sieve into a pan, skimming away any fat from the surface.
 Leave to cool.

 Grease the bottom of a pie dish (25cm x 30cm) with a little oil.
 Roll out two-thirds of the pastry on a clean flour-dusted surface to ½cm thick and use it to line the pie dish.

 Stir 300ml of the strained gravy through the meat and spoon into the dish.
 Eggwash the edges.

-Roll out the remaining pastry to ½cm thick and a little bigger than the pie dish, then carefully place on top of the pie, trimming off any overhanging pastry.
-Pinch the edges of the pastry to seal and create a crust, then make two small incisions in centre for the steam to escape.
+Roll out the remaining pastry to ½cm thick and a little bigger than the pie dish, then carefully place on top of the pie, trimming off any overhang.
+Pinch the edges to seal and make two small incisions in the centre for the steam to escape.
 Use any spare pastry to decorate the pie, if you like.